-This Mexican inspired enchilada is saucy, cheesy and a fun twist on taco Tuesday that will feed your entire family!
+These Mexican inspired Chicken Black Bean Enchiladas are saucy, cheesy and a fun twist on taco Tuesday that will feed your entire family!

 I’ve been wanting to create this recipe for years, but to be honest, I have only ever had enchiladas once in my life.
 So, I was relying purely on instinct when creating this recipe.
 I knew the basic components that were in this recipe, so how hard could it be, right?
 Stuffed tortillas, tomato sauce, cheese and toppings, sounds pretty simple!
 I just had to decide what I wanted to stuff my tortillas with.
-I decided to go with chicken, cuz when in doubt you pick chicken (haha) and it’s also a great way to use up leftover roasted chicken.
+I decided to go with chicken!
+Pro tip: this recipe is also a great way to use up leftover roasted chicken.
 And, of course you’ve gotta add some beans, what’s an enchilada without beans?

 Enchiladas are traditionally made with corn tortillas and stuffed with a variety of meats, beans, cheese and vegetables, then rolled up and placed in a casserole dish covered with a chili pepper sauce and baked in the oven.
 I wanted to keep to the traditional recipe as much as possible, and had my heart set on using 100% corn tortillas.
 I tried making the enchiladas first with corn tortillas, but I found them to be more stiff and hard to roll while keeping all the stuffing inside.
 The next best option was using spelt and kamut tortillas, which I found at the health food store.
 These were great – much more forgiving and easy to work with, as they rolled up nicely and tasted delicious.
 You are welcome to use any flour tortilla that you prefer.